-Little Sister Online Application
+- Little Sister Online Application

-Big Sister Online Application
+- Big Sister Online Application

 Structure of the Program:

-Understanding that change is difficult, the program provides the option for young women to continue in the program through their freshman year of high school.
-They would continue to work with the same UofL lady of E.S.S.E.N.C.E. to support and guide them through the transition.
-The program will offer opportunities to demonstrate the skills gained during their first year in the program through leadership roles, workshop facilitations, and self-constructed and implemented service projects.
-At their second year, they will officially be a graduate of the program.
+Understanding that change is difficult, the program provides the option for participants to continue in the program through their freshman year of high school.
+Participants would continue to work with UofL ladies of E.S.S.E.N.C.E. to support and guide them through the transition.
+The program will offer opportunities to demonstrate the skills gained during participants’ first year in the program through leadership roles, workshop facilitations, and self-constructed and implemented service projects.
+At the end of the second year, participants will officially graduate from the program.